defiprime/defiprime1/_infrastructure/Ren.md

 product-url: https://renproject.io/
 image: /images/output_md/httpsrenprojectio.png
 ecosystem: ethereum
-product-description: A suite of privacy-focused tools for dark pools and other financial applications.
+product-description: Ren is an open protocol that provides access to inter-blockchain liquidity for all decentralized applications.
 ---